smith-chem-wisc/MetaMorpheus/README.md

 ## Test Installation (Windows GUI)

 1. Download the latest MetaMorpheusInstaller.exe [release](https://github.com/smith-chem-wisc/MetaMorpheus/releases), and install MetaMorpheus.
+For first-time Windows users, choose "MetaMorpheusInstaller.exe" and install MetaMorpheus.
 2. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/s/7rjo9sohki6xrgltr0r56fjpyb9ni8cp).
 3. Open MetaMorpheusGUI.exe, and drag and drop the raw spectra files and the compressed Uniprot XML database on the GUI.
 4. Add search tasks that test all of the functionality of MetaMorpheus.
 Drag the .toml files **IN ORDER** (Task1 - Task5) onto the application.